kammitama5/kammitama5.github.io/_posts/2017-4-13-Thursday.md

 - Today I meet up with my Mathematician/ numerical computation friend.
 He usually helps with my understanding, so it's good to come to him with questions.

 - This is an interesting book to look at -> Zariski Geometries: Geometry from the Logician's Point of View (Boris Zilber).

+- Also, Saturated Model Theory -> by Gerald E. Sacks, which talks about "Saturated Bubbles" in Model Theory/ MT in general